AdamZieman/AdamZieman/README.md

 <!-- WARNING MESSAGE! -->
 <i>WARNING!</i>
-  - <i>All repositories for my programs/scripts will be created and hyperlinked from this readme, and an updated brief description with key concepts demonstrated will be completed for this readme page by Sunday, April 23rd</i>
   - <i>readme files for each project repository has not yet been completed.
 Planning to complete this ASAP to include, a thourough description, and output screenshots</i>

 <!-- Header -->